 Tender braised beef short ribs meet a deconstructed haroset, the hallowed condiment made from apples and wine.
-This braise is best if made ahead, but you can also prepare and serve it the same day.
+This braise is best if made ahead, but you can also prepare and serve it for Passover dinner the same day.

 Preheat oven to 325 degrees.
 Place racks in middle and lower thirds.
 Pat dry short ribs with paper towels and generously season with salt and pepper.
 Heat 1 tablespoon oil in a large Dutch oven over medium-high heat.
 Working in 2 batches, and adding more oil if necessary, sear short ribs on all sides until deep golden brown, about 4 minutes per side, transferring to a clean plate as seared.
 Wipe out pot.